A Markov Chain Algorithm for Compression in Self-Organizing Particle Systems: Background and Model

+A Markov chain is \emph{irreducible} if there is a sequence of valid transitions from any state to any other state, that is, if for all $x,y \in \Omega$ there is a $t$ such that $M^t(x,y) > 0$.
+A Markov chain is \emph{aperiodic} if for all $x \in \Omega$, $\gcd\{t : M^t(x,x) > 0\} = 1$.
+A Markov chain is \emph{ergodic} if it is both irreducible and aperiodic, or equivalently, if there exists $t$ such that for all $x,y \in \Omega$, $M^t(x,y) > 0$.

+A {\it stationary distribution} of a Markov chain is a probability distribution $\pi$ over $\Omega$ such that $\pi M = \pi$.
+Any finite, ergodic Markov chain converges to a unique stationary distribution given by $\pi(y) = \lim_{t \to \infty} M^t(x,y)$ for any $x,y \in \Omega$; importantly, for such chains this stationary distribution is completely independent of the starting state $x$.
+To verify a distribution $\pi'$ is the unique stationary distribution of a finite ergodic Markov chain, it suffices to check that $\pi'(x)M(x,y) = \pi'(y)M(y,x)$ for all $x,y \in \Omega$ (the \emph{detailed balance condition}; see, e.g.,~\cite{Feller1968}).
+Detailed balance will be the key to connecting our global objective, captured in the stationary distribution $\pi$, to the local moves executed by our particles, which occur with probabilities described by the transition matrix $M$.

-Given a desired stationary distribution $\pi$ on $\Omega$, the celebrated Metropolis-Hastings algorithm~\cite{hastings} defines appropriate transition probabilities.
-Starting at state $x$, pick a neighbor $y$ in $\Omega$ uniformly with probability $1/(2\Delta)$, where $\Delta$ is the maximum number of neighbors of any state, and move to~$y$ with probability $\min\left(1, \pi(y)/\pi(x) \right)$; with the remaining probability stay at $x$ and repeat.
-Using detailed balance, one can verify if the state space is connected then $\pi$ must be the stationary distribution.
-While calculating $\pi(x)/\pi(y)$ seems to require global knowledge, this ratio can often be calculated using only local information when many terms cancel out.
-In our case, the Metropolis probabilities are simply $\min\left(1, \lambda^{|t(y) - t(x)|}\right)$; this difference is just the change in the number of triangles incident to the moving particle, which can be calculated with only local information.
+Given a state space $\Omega$, a set of allowable transitions between states, and a desired stationary distribution $\pi$ on $\Omega$, the Metropolis-Hastings algorithm~\cite{Hastings1970} gives a Markov chain on $\Omega$ that uses only allowable transitions and has stationary distribution $\pi$.
+This is accomplished by carefully setting the probabilities of the state transitions as follows.
+For a state $x\in \Omega$, its {\it neighbors} $N(x)$ are the states it can transition to and its {\it degree} is its number of neighbors.
+Starting at $x \in \Omega$, the Metropolis-Hastings algorithm picks $y \in N(x)$ uniformly with probability $1/(2\Delta)$, where $\Delta$ is the maximum degree of any state, and moves to $y$ with probability $\min\{1, \pi(y)/\pi(x)\}$; with all the remaining probability, it stays at $x$ and repeats.
+Using this probability calculation to decide whether or not to make a transition is known as a \emph{Metropolis filter}.
+If the allowable transitions connect $\Omega$ (i.e., if the chain is irreducible), then $\pi$ must be the stationary distribution by detailed balance.
+While calculating $\pi(y)/\pi(x)$ seems to require global knowledge, this ratio can often be calculated easily using only local information when many terms cancel out, as will be the case for us.
+The states of the Markov chain $\M$ we consider are particle system configurations, and its transitions correspond to moves of one particle.
+Each particle will calculate the Metropolis probabilities for $\M$ using only the difference in the number of neighbors (incident edges) it has before and after it moves, which can be observed locally without global information.
+The resulting stationary distribution of $\M$ will favor configurations with more edges and thus, by Corollary~\ref{cor:p-e-t}, smaller perimeter.